davidlrnt/jobseekr/README.md

 ## License

 Jobseekr is MIT Licensed.
-See LICENSE for details.
+See LICENSE for details.# jobseekr